James Weldon Johnson: Musical works

+they sold their first popular song, "Louisiana Lize," which the publisher promoted as "A Genuine Southern Inspiration of Melody and Sentiment."
+As one historian of Black musical theater has noted, this tune represented a shift in how African Americans were portrayed in popular songs, leaving behind the watermelons, razors and "hot mamas" that "coon songs" of the era featured.

-As noted above, in 1901 Johnson had moved to New York City with his brother J. Rosamond Johnson to work in musical theater.
-They collaborated on such hits as "Tell Me, Dusky Maiden", "Nobody's Looking but the Owl and the Moon", and the spiritual "Dem Bones", for which Johnson wrote the lyrics and his brother the music.
-Johnson composed a poem which was later set to music to become "Lift Ev'ry Voice and Sing" to honor renowned educator Booker T. Washington who was visiting Stanton School, when the poem was recited by 500 school children as a tribute to Abraham Lincoln's birthday.
+In 1902, Johnson resigned his position as principal of Stanton School and he and his brother moved to New York City to join Bob Cole, a young songwriter they had met while in New York several years earlier.
+The trio became the successful Broadway musical theater songwriting team of Cole and the Johnson Brothers.
+Over the next few years, Johnson was largely responsible for the lyrics of roughly 200 songs, including such hits as "Nobody's Lookin' but de Owl and de Moon" (1901), "Under the Bamboo Tree" (1902), "Congo Love Song" (1903), and the spiritual "Dem Bones", for which Johnson wrote the lyrics and his brother the music.

+The Johnson Brothers also collaborated on "Lift Ev'ry Voice and Sing".
+Johnson composed the words as a poem to honor Booker T. Washington, who was visiting Stanton School when the poem was recited by 500 school children to mark Abraham Lincoln's birthday in 1900.
 This song became widely popular and has become known as the "Negro National Anthem", a title that the NAACP adopted and promoted.
-The song included the following lines:
+The song includes the following lines: